cassaram09/technical-coach-training/06_escalation/01_escalating_an_issue.md

 # Escalating an Issue

 ![escalation](http://i.giphy.com/ToMjGpjpXMFPshSYGLm.gif)

-Sometimes as a technical coach, you will encounter questions that are beyond your scope to answer.
+Sometimes as a Technical Coach, you will encounter questions that are beyond your scope to answer.
 In these cases, you'll need to escalate the issue.

 ## What kinds of issues should be reported?